RashidAwan11/GoodlyRecipes/content/knowledge-base/amazing-forgotten-chicken-recipe.md

 ---
 There was a time when chicken recipes were all the rage.
 Everyone had their favorite, and everyone was eager to share it with anyone who would listen.
 But as time passed, these recipes slowly started to fade into the background.
 Now, they're all but forgotten.
 So today, I'm going to share with you one of my personal favorites: an amazing Forgotten Chicken Recipe.
 Trust me, this dish is definitely worth giving a try!

-Forget everything you know about chicken recipes - this one is truly amazing!
-The forgotten chicken recipe is made with only the finest ingredients and guaranteed to tantalize your taste buds.
+Forget everything you know about chicken recipes this one is truly amazing!
+The [forgotten chicken recipe](https://goodlyrecipes.com/amazing-forgotten-chicken/) is made with only the finest ingredients and guaranteed to tantalize your taste buds.
 The perfect blend of spices and herbs gives this dish its unforgettable flavor, while the tender, juicy chicken will have you coming back for more.
 So don't wait any longer, try our amazing forgotten chicken recipe today!

 ## **What is an Amazing Forgotten Chicken Recipe?**